 If you don't want to get tons of alerts for each message that appears in a group iMessage thread, you can opt to receive notifications only for ones that name you directly.
 Just hide alerts for the whole thread, but make sure "Notify Me" is turned on in the settings for mentions.

 Things can get confusing real quick in group chats, so when you try to respond to something that happened 20 messages ago, it may take people a minute or two to realize.
 Now, you can reply directly to a message in a group thread to create inline replies, so nothing ever gets confusing.
+It even works in one-on-one conversations.

 Before, to hide alerts for certain threads, you'd have to go into the thread's information pane to use the toggle or swipe left on the conversation and use the "Hide Alerts" button.
 That still applies, but you can't swipe on pinned threads, so you can't hide alerts that way.
 So iOS 14 added a "Hide Alerts" option from the quick actions menu after you long-press a pinned or unpinned thread.